-There are a number of measures we can take to strengthen both the position of libraries and to change the publishing environment.
+There are a number of measures we can take to both strengthen libraries' position and change the publishing environment.

-Firstly, in spite of what I have said above, we can form and support library consortia.
-These can be powerful entities, particularly when they take a holistic view uniting procurement of both print and electronic resources: publishers produce and deal in both media; we integrate print and electronic forms in our hybrid libraries; we should integrate their procurement too.
-They are the only library organisations that have a chance of affecting the marketplace; individual libraries certainly do not, given the conditions outlined above.
+Firstly, we can form and support library consortia.
+These can be powerful entities, particularly when they take a holistic view uniting both print and hard-copy procurement.
+They are the only library organisations that have a chance of affecting the marketplace.